Would you like to enjoy the Advent atmosphere in Denmark?

 National Gallery of Denmark

-In the National Gallery you will see a collection of works of various artistic styles.
+You will see a collection of works of various artistic styles in the National Gallery.
 It includes both Renaissance and modern works.
 Opening hours are from 10 a.m. to 6 p.m.

 National Museum

-If you are more interested in the history of Denmark than art, visit the National Museum, where you can see finds older than 3000 years.
+If you are more interested in the history of Denmark than art, visit the National Museum, where you can see finds more than 3000 years old.
 An interactive exhibition is prepared for children, where they can learn about the history of education or medieval cuisine.
 It is open every day except Monday from 10 a.m. to 5 p.m.

 Rosenborg Castle